Skip to content

 base_url = "http://127.0.0.1:11434/v1"

-Using other AI providers
+Other AI providers

 For a comprehensive list of compatible providers and their configurations, please refer to the liteLLM Providers documentation.